2019–2021 Iraqi protests: Attack on the US Embassy in Baghdad

 The US Embassy in Baghdad was attacked on the last day of 2019.
-The attack was organized and directed by Iran's proxy leaders Abu Mahdi al-Muhandis, Qais al-Khazali, Hadi al-Amari, and Falih al-Fayyadh.
+The attack was organized and directed by Iran's proxy leaders Abu Mahdi al-Muhandis, Qais al-Khazali, Hadi al-Amari, and Falih Al-Fayyadh.
 They are seen in the pictures taken on the scene.

 Abu Mahdi al-Muhandis, one of the leaders of the attack on the US Embassy in Baghdad, was condemned and spent years in jail in Kuwait for directing the December 1983 attacks on the US and French embassies there.

 For a long time, Iraqi anti-government protestors tried to enter Green Zone and were brutally suppressed and held back.
 On 31 December, groups of Popular Mobilization Forces (al-Hashd al-Sha'abi) entered the Green Zone and went directly toward the American Embassy without being blocked by security forces.

-US president Donald Trump accused Iran of "orchestrating" the attack on the embassy and added that they would be held "fully responsible".
-In the aftermath, the commander of Iran's Quds Force, Major General Qasem Soleimani, and Abu Mahdi al-Muhandis were assassinated in a U.S. drone strike while traveling in a convoy near Baghdad International Airport.
+US President Donald Trump accused Iran of "orchestrating" the attack on the embassy and added that they would be held "fully responsible".
+In the aftermath, the commander of Iran's Quds Force, Major General Qasem Soleimani, and Abu Mahdi al-Muhandis were tracked down and assassinated in a U.S. drone strike near Baghdad International Airport.
 On 5 January in reaction to these airstrikes the Iraqi parliament called for the expulsion of US troops from the country.

 Timeline 2019

 October

 1 October: Protests erupted in Baghdad in Liberation Square over high unemployment, poor basic services, and state corruption.
 These protests spread to the southern provinces.
 The authorities imposed an internet blackout and shut down 75% of the country's internet access.
 Protesters demanded the resignation of Adil Abdul-Mahdi and prepare for early elections.
 The protesters also began demonstrating against Iranian influence, and against the leader of Quds Force, Qasem Soleimani.
-At the beginning of the protests, the demonstrators were mostly young male, holding the government responsible for its many failures, according to vox.
+At the beginning of the protests, the demonstrators were mostly young male, holding the government responsible for its many failures, according to Vox.
 The Iraqi prime minister declared a curfew until further notice.

 3 October: According to Amnesty International, 18 civilians and one police officer were killed and hundreds were injured after three days of protesting.

 4 October: In Nasiriyah, many headquarters of political parties were burned down.

 5 October: Unknown forces raided many TV channels such as Al Arabiya, Dijlah TV, NRT and Al Rasheed TV for airing the protests.
 The forces destroyed these channels' properties.

 7 October: Dozens of protesters were killed and hundreds were injured in Sadr City.

 8 October: Protests largely ceased due to Arba'een, a Shia religious holiday which occurred on 19 October.
 According to Arab News, regardless of warnings from the Iranian authorities for the pilgrims to procrastinate going on the pilgrimage to Iraq, 3.5 million Shiites, mainly Iranians entered Iraq through land borders on Friday.

 24 October: Thousands of protesters began to congregate at Liberation Square in Baghdad, protesting against the government and against the Iranian influence.
 Nearly 50 protesters were killed and injured after attempting to enter the Green Zone.